AlisProject/serverless-application/README.md

 * AWS_DEFAULT_REGION is used by aws cli.
 * CLOUDFORMATION_STACK_NAME is used by stack name of cloudformation. ⚠ You can not use a hyphen.
+* API_NAME is used by API name of API Gateway.
 * DEPLOY_BUCKET_NAME is used by deploy of lambda.
 * ARTICLES_IMAGES_BUCKET_NAME	is used by upload images of articles.
 * COGNITO_EMAIL_VERIFY_URL is used by cognito email validation